Click "Play" to Listed the Article

 3. Tracks and Paths: Rats have the habit of using the same routes as they move around a home.
 This means that they leave tracks which may be evident through the dust that shows frequent tail drag marks or forefingers.

 4. Strong Smell: Rats leave strong smells in the areas where they travel.
-So, if there is the smell of urine which you are sure is not your pet’s, it means your home has been infested by rats.
+So, if there is the smell of urine that you are not sure of, it means your home has been infested by rats.

 5. Debris: Discovery of debris such as rubbish or wood chips reveal the presence of rats.

-As you uncover rat holes, do not be in a haste to block them without trapping the rat first.
-Blocking the holes may cause them to chew their way out but if they do not find a way out and die in your home, they decompose and generate a very terrible smell.
-A decomposed body may attract bacteria and other pests which is not ideal for you.
+As you uncover rat holes, do not hesitate to block them without trapping the rat first.
+Blocking the holes may cause them to chew their way out but if they do not find a way out and die in your home, they decompose and emit a very terrible smell.
+A decomposed body may attract bacteria and other pests which would lead to a disaster.

 What Does a Rat Hole Look Like